Food Tips & Info > SubstitutionsAugust 28, 2009

-Substitute for Candied Fruit Peel in Recipe
+Substitute for Candied Fruit Peel in Recipe?

 I am going to make green tomato mincemeat this year as I do most years, however the recipe calls for chopped candied fruit peel which I absolutely detest.
 In previous years I have just left it out, but I feel that the recipe could use a touch of zip that I'm sure the peel provides otherwise.
 Is there something else I can substitute for the candied peel?
 Thanks in advance for any help.

-By cheapskate7998 from Ontario, Canada
+By Marion Hewitt from Ontario, Canada

 MOCK [GREEN TOMATO] MINCEMEAT FROM 1967 American Woman's Cook Book by the Culinary ARts Intstitute of Chicago.